Mom and Dad Have Something to Tell You: Six Tips for Talking to Kids About Divorce

 Science tells us little about how to best tell children that parents will divorce.
-A few studies focus on how parents tell children, but fewer address the children's reactions.
-If you are contemplating divorce, you might wonder how to tell the children.
+Some studies focus on how parents tell children, but few address the children's reactions.
+If you are contemplating divorce, you might think about how to tell the children.

 Heather Westberg and her colleagues in Utah published the results of in-depth interviews of children of divorce.
 Their insights provide valuable considerations for parents who face this perplexing problem.
 From that study, several findings can provide parents guidance about how to tell their children the marriage is over.

 The memory of being told appears to stay fresh regardless of how long ago a child was told.
 The finding illustrates the depth of children's shock (and possible trauma) when learning of the divorce.
 Parents sometimes believe that children will forget the pain of divorce and grow to accept the marriage's end.
 However, Westberg's study shows that the memory of finding out sticks with children, potentially bringing back the pain when recalled.
 Unfortunately, many children do not forget that day.

 Tip 1: Give thought to the setting and circumstances when you break the news.
 Do not underestimate how long your children will remember that moment.

 Parents sometimes tell the oldest child first and shelter the youngest child.
 The strategy seems unwise because older children then bear the burden of keeping secrets.
 And, the youngest child hears a "you can't handle problems" message.
 Adult offspring of divorce report that dissatisfaction with different treatments.

 Tip 2: Gather the whole family and tell everyone.
 Make no child responsible for the divorce news (or for keeping secrets).

 Relativity of Feelings—How Children Feel About the Divorce